JakobKSvaneborg/gpaw/doc/documentation/mom/mom.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Naively, this can be achieved by finding a mapping between the
-states by measuring their similarity using the wavefunction overlap
+states while measuring their similarity using the wavefunction overlap
 `O_{nm}^{(k)} = \langle\psi_n | \psi_{m}^{(k)}\rangle`.

 .. tip::